ghga-de/microservice-repository-template/README.md

 from the GHGA Dev Team.

 ### Naming Conventions

-The github repository contains only lowercase letters, numbers, and hyphens "-", e.g.: `my-microservice`
+The GitHub repository contains only lowercase letters, numbers, and hyphens "-", e.g.: `my-microservice`

-The python package (and thus the source repository) contains underscores "_" instead of hyphens, e.g.: `my_microservice`
+The Python package (and thus the source repository) contains underscores "_" instead of hyphens, e.g.: `my_microservice`
 However, an abbreviated version is prefered as package name.

 ### Adapt to your service

-This is just a template and needs some adaption to your specific use case.
+This is just a template and needs some adaptation to your specific use case.

 Please search for **"please adapt"** comments.
 They will indicate all locations that need modification.
-Once the adaptions are in place, please remove these # comments.
+Once the adaptations are in place, please remove these comments.

 Finally, follow the instructions to generate the README.md described in [`./readme_generation.md`](./readme_generation.md).
 Please also adapt this markdown file